IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-data-tooltip.md

 You can change the default decimal display of values within the **DataToolTip** to be currency by changing the `DataToolTipValueFormatMode` property of the layer.
 The **DataToolTip** also exposes the ability to modify the culture of the displayed currency symbol by using its `DataToolTipValueFormatCulture` property and setting it to its corresponding culture tag.
 For example, the following sample demonstrates a chart with the `DataToolTipValueFormatCulture` set to "en-GB":

 `sample="/charts/financial-chart/data-tooltip-formatting-currency", height="450", alt="{Platform} Financial Chart Data Tooltip Formatting Currency Example"`

+## {Platform} Data Tooltip Styling

+The **DataToolTip** provides properties for styling each type of column.
+Each of these properties begins with Title, Label, Value, or Units, and you can style the text's color, font, and margin.
+For example, if you wanted to set the text color of each of these, you would set the `DataToolTipTitleTextColor`, `DataToolTipLabelTextColor`, `DataToolTipValueTextColor`, and `DataToolTipUnitsTextColor` properties.

+The following example demonstrates usage of the styling properties mentioned above:

+`sample="/charts/financial-chart/data-tooltip-styling-props", height="450", alt="{Platform} Financial Chart Data Tooltip Styling Example"`

+Several properties are exposed including grouping portions of the tooltip.

+- `GroupTextMargin`
+- `GroupTextColor`
+- `GroupTextFontSize`
+- `GroupTextFontFamily`
+- `GroupTextFontStyle`
+- `GroupTextFontStretch`
+- `GroupTextFontWeight`
+- `HeaderTextMargin`
+- `HeaderTextColor`
+- `HeaderTextFontSize`
+- `HeaderTextFontFamily`
+- `HeaderTextFontStyle`
+- `HeaderTextFontStretch`
+- `HeaderTextFontWeight`

 ## API References